hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 3675

-O people, it is you who are in need of Allah, whereas Allah is the Self-Sufficient, Praiseworthy.
+O people, it is you who are in need of Allah, whereas Allah is the Self-Sufficient, the Praiseworthy.

 # 3676